LiuinStein/CILManagement-Server/README.md

 * Activiti for workflow
 * POI for import or export to Excel
 * Spring Security for access control
+* JQuery & Ajax for front-end
 * JUnit for test
 * Maven for package management
 * Git for versioning
 * Tomcat as a web container

+Some technologies that have been considered, but not used:

+* Spring Rest: I do it by myself
+* Spring Web flow: unpopular, Activiti as its replacement
+* Shiro: not support OAuth 2.0

 > You are a Chinese person, why did you write these documents in English instead of your mother tongue Chinese?
 >